caplaz/findata-hub/README.md

 ## Features

-- Express API with rate limiting (100 requests per 15 minutes per IP)
+- Express API with configurable rate limiting and caching
 - Multi-ticker support for all endpoints
 - Docker multi-stage build
 - Health checks